ThreadSafe1/CobblemonPulse/README.md

 ## Default Configuration

-The default configuration includes spawn, capture, and defeat settings for normal, shiny, legendary, and mythical Pokémon.
+The default configuration includes spawn, capture, and defeat settings for normal, shiny, legendary, ultrabeast and mythical Pokémon.

 (Full JSON configuration omitted for brevity.
 Refer to the default `cobblemonpulse.json` in the mod for complete details.)